-E...nglish ivy does not offer anything for wildlife or insects, so it will grow unchecked.
+English ivy does not offer anything for wildlife or insects to munch on, so it will grow unchecked.
 If it escapes into the wild, it can potentially blanket entire forests.
 While the odd topiary or trailing vine in a container is fine, use caution if you need to dispose of plants at the end of the season.
 They will survive in your compost heap.
-The one place I would recommend English ivy is as a house plant, in a container.
+The one place English ivy is safe is as a houseplant, in a container.

 These are not the only troublesome ground covers, but they are some of the most popularly sold and grown.
 It’s easy to see why gardeners are still tempted to grow them, but we have enough headaches trying to stay ahead of weeds.
 We certainly don’t need to invite trouble into our gardens.
 In general, when you see the words “ground cover”, do some research before you welcome it into your garden.

 Ground covers are not all bad news.
-Here are several you can even walk on.
+There are several you can even walk on.